techwraith/techwraith.com/essays/management/the-effortless-secret-of-successful-startups.md

 Let's kick things off with the notion of the 'moat'.
 The term, loaned from Warren Buffett's lexicon, paints investing with a brush of medieval romance.
 He was all about those businesses with "unbreachable 'moats'", robust defenses keeping rivals at a nonthreatening, non-profitable distance.

-> "The issue doesn't lie with the concept of a moat, but with the presumption that it's a strategic construct to be excavated in the initial blueprint of your startup."

 Now, don't get me wrong.
 Buffett's metaphor is quite the page-turner, but here's where I believe he may have overshot the mark. **_The issue doesn't lie with the concept of a moat, but with the presumption that it's a strategic construct to be excavated in the initial blueprint of your startup._**

 ## The Unplanned Moat